sisoe24/vimdcc/README.md

 ```
 > If you are a NukeTools user, you can use the command `Nuke: Install VimDCC` from the vscode command palette.

-## Known Issues
+## Known Issues and Limitations

-This is a list of the most important issues that I am aware of.
+This is a list of the most important issues that I am aware of and not a complete list of all the bugs or of all the missing features.

+- At the moment, the plugin only supports one editor per session.
+In Nuke, this means that only the first QPlainTextEditor widget will be enabled.
+You can identify the enabled widget by the orange border around it.
 - The `e` motion does not respect the punctuation characters.
+- The `a` text object not does work properly with the `w` motion.
 - The `VISUAL LINE` mode fails to select the last line if the cursor is at the end of the line.
 - `o` and `O` commands do not indent the new line.